 There is a significant degree of uncertainty associated with estimating future claim and expense payments and also around the timing of future payments due the variety of factors involved.
 The liability is impacted by agency claim experience relative to other agencies, average claim sizes and other economic and actuarial assumptions.

 8. Outlook

 8.1.
 Unrecognised commitments

-The Commissioner's expenditure commitments are for agreements for:
+The Commissioner's expenditure commitments relate to agreements for:

 - Mediation services

 - Software licences

-- MoAA with DIT for office accommodation
+- Office accommodation (MoAA with DIT)